The Light of Graubünden

 The sun often shines in the village when a thick layer of clouds covers the valley.
 Lü seems an appropriate name for the village.

+Unfortunately, the Astrovillage closed in 2019.
 The village was chosen as a centre for astronomy research and education in 2009.
 The pure air and the absence of (light) pollution provided the perfect location.